White Plains High School: In film

 Scenes from The Beaver, a film directed by Jodie Foster and starring Mel Gibson and Foster, were filmed at the high school in the fall of 2009.
 Scenes from the film Win Win, starring Paul Giamatti, were shot at the high school in March 2010.
+Scenes from Alex Strangelove, a film written and directed by Craig Johnson, were also filmed at the high school in the summer of 2017.